longkai/essays/articles/2016/get-started-with-raspberry-pi-3/README.md

 Finally, restart network with `sudo /etc/init.d/networking restart` and you are done!

+> You may personalize your taste about the brand new system.

 ## GUI Desktop
 Despite the terminal interface, Raspbian acts as a Graphic User Interface Environment by default.
 It provides a lot of common software, like libre office, chromium, programming development toolkits, even *games*!
 It's worth a try.